- 1 Counselling for Unwanted Sexual Behaviour.

 Counselling for Unwanted Sexual Behaviour.

-Men trapped in unwanted sexual behaviour DO learn to make changes.
+Men trapped in unwanted sexual behaviour CAN learn to make changes before becoming a sex offender or perpetrator.
 Focused on gaining knowledge and understanding, leading to making choices and finding peace.
-Before an offence takes place, make the move to improve.
+Before sexual offences happen, make the move to improve your life.

 Sexual Behaviour Trap.

 Counselling for Unwanted Sexual Behaviour to avoid committing sexual offences, prosecution and prison.
 When we’re looking for a counsellor near me, Havant Counselling may have what you need.

 - Maybe it began by accident.
 Walking home you passed by a neighbour’s window and saw their child running around the living room in the nude.
 You smiled and the image… then recognised you felt arousal.
 You’ve begun searching for similar imagery and are now growing concerned about your potential towards child abuse.

 - Maybe it began with curiosity.
 You were browsing through Tumblr and came across a sexualised image that aroused you.
 Maybe you weren’t aware that you could be aroused by such pornography.
 You became curious and searched for more… and are now concerned about addiction.

 - Maybe it began innocently with a partner asking for you to do something for them.
 It seemed innocent enough to you at the time, but secretly you began to investigate more.
 You’re on a path that you’re worried will escalate into you behaving inappropriately towards someone.
 You’re not sure where your sexualised behaviour will lead.